Chikuwa Senki: Manga

 Written and illustrated by Bubu, Chikuwa Senki: Ore no Kawaii Chikyū Shinryaku began serialization on Cygames' Cycomi manga website on January 29, 2024.
-The manga's chapters have been compiled into four tankōbon volumes as of June 2025.
+The manga's chapters have been compiled into six tankōbon volumes as of June 2025.

 Anime

 A "light anime" television series adaptation was announced on March 17, 2025.
 The series is produced by Imagica Infos and Imageworks Studio and directed and written by Satoshi Mizuno, with Morrigan of WAVE composing the music.
 It aired on tvk from April 8 to June 24, 2025.